input-output-hk/cardano-engineering-handbook/policy/project/README.md

 A `SECURITY` document MUST provide security@iohk.io as the contact email for security issues.

+### CODE OF CONDUCT

+Individual projects SHOULD link to the default Code of Conduct in this repository: https://github.com/input-output-hk/cardano-engineering-handbook/blob/main/CODE-OF-CONDUCT.md

 ## Roles and responsibilities

 A project SHOULD have a clear maintainer and backup maintainer.